Principal Investigators

 Speaker

-Karin Schittenhelm is professor of sociology at the University of Siegen, speaker of the Research Unit during the first funding period and principal investigator of subproject 4 on ‘Asylum Regimes and Transnational Refugee Families in Germany and France’.
+Karin Schittenhelm is senior researcher at the University of Siegen, speaker of the Research Unit during the first funding period and principal investigator of subproject 5 on ‘Asylum Regimes and Transnational Refugee Families in Germany and France’.
 She obtained her PhD from the Free University of Berlin based on a thesis which explored public art and the remembrance of Germany’s Nazi past.
 In her postdoctoral research, she explored the school-to-work transition of young women with a particular focus on gender, class, and migration and completed her habilitation at Humboldt University Berlin.
 Her research interests include migration and asylum research, gender, education, and life course research.
 Karin Schittenhelm was one of the leaders of an international research group on the topic of ‘Cultural Capital During Migration’ (with a focus on Canada and European immigration societies) and a member of the DFG Research Unit ‘Horizontal Europeanization’.
 She previously held the Chaire Alfred Grosser, Sciences Po, France and was a visiting scholar, among others, at the University of British Columbia in Vancouver, and the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göttingen.

 AR-K 505